-Conrad Giller has published two other posts in the t2informatik Blog:
+Conrad Giller has published more posts in the t2informatik Blog:

 Conrad Giller has been working for about 30 years as a trainer, coach and consultant for almost all challenges of oral communication: conflict, team, leadership, storytelling, presenting, moderating, media, etc. He is happy to pass on his experience online and offline in workshops.